-The Server Invites, Banned Words, NSFW Images and QR Codes triggers also support message editing: messages will be re-checked upon being edited.
+The Server Invites, Anti-Phishing, Banned Words, NSFW Images and QR Codes triggers also support message editing: messages will be re-checked upon being edited.

 The NSFW Images trigger, by no means, is supposed to reliably recognize all NSFW images.
 Use it at your own risk, and only as an additional tool to support humans in better moderating the server.

 When more then one trigger is active and a message is potentially breaking more than one of the active triggers, this priority order will apply:

 Server Invites > Anti-Phishing > Mass Mentions > Banned Words > Anti-Spam > Anti-Attachment Spam > QR Codes > NSFW Images.

 For automoderation triggers that apply on messages, you can also have GiselleBot scan server reference messages (a.k.a. messages coming from “followed channels” from other servers) by enabling Scan “Followed Channels” messages.